 Find out more

-If you want to see how much you could save on this roomy BMW then check out our 2-Series Active Tourer configurator to see what the UK’s best BMW dealers are offering.
+For further details, read our 2 Series Active Tourer review or, to see how much you could save on this roomy BMW, check out our BMW 2-Series Active Tourer deals page to see what the UK’s best BMW dealers are offering.